-Those who care for poultry aim for the most positive welfare outcomes possible, and sometimes it is necessary to cull individual birds to prevent suffering in individual birds or to prevent disease issues that may spread throughout the for production is referred to as "culling," and the bird identified for euthanasia is referred to as a "cull bird."
+Those who care for poultry aim for the most positive welfare outcomes possible, and sometimes it is necessary to cull individual birds to prevent suffering in individual birds or to prevent disease issues that may spread throughout the flock.
+The process of euthanizing birds that are sick and/or unfit for production is referred to as "culling," and the bird identified for euthanasia is referred to as a "cull bird."
 Birds identified for culling may be experiencing pain, injury, illness, or some other indication of a failure to thrive.
 Euthanasia is defined as "ending the life of an individual animal in a way that minimizes or eliminates pain and distress" (American Veterinary Medical Association).
 Birds with qualifying attributes for culling should be identified and euthanized in a timely manner to minimize discomfort or pain.
 All deceased birds (mortality and culled birds) are removed from the environment as quickly as possible for the best outcomes for the health and welfare of the flock (e.g., limiting the spread of disease).